-- all select all Files to be restored.

-- select use the tree selection method.

-- done do not prompt the user in tree mode.

-- current automatically select the most current set of backups for the specified client.

-- client=xxxx select the specified client. - jobid=nnn specify a JobId or comma separated list of JobIds to be restored. - before=YYYY-MM-DD HH:MM:SS specify a date and time to which the system should be restored.
+- all select all Files to be restored. - select use the tree selection method. - done do not prompt the user in tree mode. - current automatically select the most current set of backups for the specified client. - client=xxxx initially specifies the client from which the backup was made and the client to which the restore will be make.
+See also "restoreclient" keyword. - restoreclient=xxxx if the keyword is specified, then the restore is written to that client. - jobid=nnn specify a JobId or comma separated list of JobIds to be restored. - before=YYYY-MM-DD HH:MM:SS specify a date and time to which the system should be restored.
 Only Jobs started before the specified date/time will be selected, and as is the case for current Bacula will automatically find the most recent prior Full save and all Differential and Incremental saves run before the date you specify.
 Note, this command is not too user friendly in that you must specify the date/time exactly as shown. - file=filename specify a filename to be restored.
 You must specify the full path and filename.
 Prefixing the entry with a less-than sign (<) will cause Bacula to assume that the filename is on your system and contains a list of files to be restored.
 Bacula will thus read the list from that file.
 Multiple file=xxx specifications may be specified on the command line. - jobid=nnn specify a JobId to be restored. - pool=pool-name specify a Pool name to be used for selection of Volumes when specifying options 5 and 6 (restore current system, and restore current system before given date).
 This permits you to have several Pools, possibly one offsite, and to select the Pool to be used for restoring. - where=/tmp/bacula-restore restore files in where directory. - yes automatically run the restore without prompting for modifications (most useful in batch scripts). - strip_prefix=/prod remove a part of the filename when restoring. - add_prefix=/test add a prefix to all files when restoring (like where) (can't be used with where=). - add_suffix=.old add a suffix to all your files. - regexwhere=!a.pdf!a.bkp.pdf! do complex filename manipulation like with sed unix command.
 Will overwrite other filename manipulation.

-19.5 Using File Relocation
+24.6 Using File Relocation

-19.5.1 Introduction
+24.6.1 Introduction

-The where = option is simple, but not very powerful.
+The where= option is simple, but not very powerful.
 With file relocation, Bacula can restore a file to the same directory, but with a different name, or in an other directory without recreating the full path.